marcingolenia/mcode/src/pages/blog/2021-02-18-fsharp_outbox.md

 What I am concerned about is that almost everything wants to integrate with DI Containers.
 This is nice for C# devs - especially in times of `Microsoft.Extnesions.DependencyInjection` packages, but for us - functional lovers this is a pain in the ass.
 Especially in Quartz, I was forced to implement some kind of JobFactory... that wasn't hard but that was a strange experience... maybe I am just needlessly skeptical - all in all, I found the way to do it more "functionally" but still I had to play with classes and interfaces.
 What is funny - I think that implementing an interface in F# is more well-thought than in C#.
 You know - in C# you write "**:**" and you can't skip "**I**" in the interface name because then you don't know if you inherit or if you implement an interface when you read the code.
 This does not have a place in F#.

 I like Rebus.
 Maybe MassTransit has more stars on GitHub (there is also Brighter now) but this lib is just great.
 It is easier to start with, plays nice with F#.
 The only drawback is that I do not understand why the hell we need an activator for a publish-only bus???
 I suspect that not all types of transport support that kind of communication, thereby mookid8000 decided to keep it that way.
 All in all, you can pass just a new instance there and carry on.
-Remember - Rebus is cool and considers using it.
+Remember - Rebus is cool and You should consider it.

 - - -
 <b>References:</b><br/>